se7oluti0n/restaurant_assignment/README.md

   * Image URL - do a google search or use LoremFlickr: http://loremflickr.com/320/240/canhchua
 * [x] User should be able to filter by section of Breakfast, Lunch, Dinner, or Drinks and see only the relevant items.
 * [x] User can sort menu items by “alphabetical”, “price low to high”, and “price high to low”.
-* [ ] User should be able to get for a menu item and see results.
+* [x] User should be able to search for a menu item and see results.
 * [x] Clicking on an item in the menu brings up its detail, where you see the description and a larger picture.
 * [ ] User can click “order” on a menu item to go to a “Create Order” page.
 * [ ] User is able to fill in their name, phone number, and address.